Why “Just Saying Hypoechoic” Isn’t Enough

 Your worksheet is your professional voice when you’re not in the reading room.
 Radiologists rely on your summaries to understand the case quickly, so it’s important to be clear, concise, and precise.

-Pay attention in clinicals: Notice the phrases that experienced techs frequently use.
+Pay attention in clinicals: Notice the phrases that experienced techs frequently use, especially on their worksheets.

-Be efficient: Shorten words where appropriate without losing clarity.
+Be efficient: Shorten words where appropriate on your worksheet, without losing clarity.

-Paint a clear picture: Summarize findings as if the radiologist is reading your words to mentally recreate the exam.
+Paint a clear picture: Summarize findings so the radiologist can quickly and easily interpret your the exam.
 They have limited time; make every word count.

 2. Phone a Friend